 Disabling Two-Factor Authentication The post describes how to disable Two-Factor Authentication in Keycloak.
 Disabling Two-Factor Authentication for a specific user In my previous post I have described how to configure Two-Factor Authentication.
 But what should you do when your user lost a mobile device?
 What should you do when your user uninstalled the Google Authenticator by mistake?
 You need to disable Two-Factor Authentication for the user.
 Configuration Open Keycloak admin page, open Users, open the user and go to the Credentials tab.

 What will I cover in this post?
 We will learn how to integrate Keycloak with Okta SAML Provider.
 Do not forget to follow me on Twitter Configuration We need to configure Keycloak and Okta in parallel.
 First, you need to add the SAML provider in Keycloak, then you need to add a SAML application in Okta using the Keycloak provider metadata.
 Finally you need to import the SAML application metadata into the Keycloak provider.
-Add SAML provider in Keycloak Open Keycloak admin page, open Identity Providers, select the SAML v2.

 Simple Identity Brokering First Login Flow The post describes creation of Simple Identity Brokering First Login Flow.
 What is First Login Flow?
 The First Login Flow is a workflow that will be used after a user logins the first time to Keycloak from an external Identity Provider .
 Keycloak provides the First Login Flow out of the box and it described here The provided flow performs a lot of actions.